janet-dev/ci-milestone-project-3/README.md

 The information has been presented in a way that ensures the users achieve their goals of:
 * understanding what the site's function is
 * understanding how to create, read, update and delete their own records or posts
-* being able to eregister, log in and log out of this community site
+* being able to register, log in and log out of this community site

 The site also enhances the owner's goals by:
 * showcasing their database design skills